 Below are BIO's tips on properly maintaining your F/J status to keep your immigration record safe and secure:

-Keep your local residential address current in Cal Central.
+Keep your local residential address current in your Cal Central profile, using address type "Local".
 It must be updated within 10 days every time you move.
-(Students on post-completion employment authorizations will use the BIO SSU Hub to update address and employment information.)
+(Students on post-completion employment authorizations will instead use the BIO SSU Hub to update address and employment information.)

 You must be enrolled in full-time units each semester.
 For immigration purposes, in most cases, students must complete a minimum of 12 units per semester.
 Check your college (UG) or dept (Grads) for minimum unit requirements.